eddiesTime/sme_app/raw_documentation.md

 ### States_rebuilder

-The example has been build following the written tutorial “States Rebuilder - ZERO Boilerplate Flutter State Management” by Reso Coder. [@StatesRebuilderZERO2019] States Rebuilder is a state management solution that is purely written in Dart and comes with an integrated Dependency Injection approach.
+The example has been build following the written tutorial “States Rebuilder - ZERO Boilerplate Flutter State Management” by Reso Coder. [[@StatesRebuilderZERO2019]](https://resocoder.com/2019/12/30/states-rebuilder-zero-boilerplate-flutter-state-management/) States Rebuilder is a state management solution that is purely written in Dart and comes with an integrated Dependency Injection approach.

 States Rebuilder can be used as mutable and immutable state management solution.
 In this example it is used as mutable state management solution.

 #### Concept
-The concepts of States Rebuilder are taken out of the README.md of the official dart package. [@StatesRebuilderFlutter]
+The concepts of States Rebuilder are taken out of the README.md of the official dart package. [[@StatesRebuilderFlutter]](https://pub.dev/packages/states_rebuilder)

 States Rebuilder implements the Observer-Observable-pattern.

 The Observer-Observable-pattern is a design pattern in object-oriented software which specifies a distinct behaviour.
-The behaviour is a one-to-many relationship where the change of the the one (Observable) notifies the many (Observers) which triggers an automatic update. [@gamma1994design]
+The behaviour is a one-to-many relationship where the change of the the one (Observable) notifies the many (Observers) which triggers an automatic update. [[@gamma1994design]](http://www.amazon.com/Design-Patterns-Elements-Reusable-Object-Oriented/dp/0201633612/ref=ntt_at_ep_dpi_1)
 ReactiveModel is the representation of the observable which multiple Observers can listen to.

 ##### ReactiveModel

 ReactiveModel is an abstract class which wrapped around a singleton.
-A singleton “ensure a class only has one instance, and provide a global point of access to it”. [@ gamma1994design]
+A singleton “ensure a class only has one instance, and provide a global point of access to it”. [[@gamma1994design]](http://www.amazon.com/Design-Patterns-Elements-Reusable-Object-Oriented/dp/0201633612/ref=ntt_at_ep_dpi_1)
 The ReactiveModel  exposes specified getters to obtain the last state of the singleton (`state`, `value`) and getters to track the state of the singleton (`isIdle`, `isWaiting`, `hasError` and `hasData`).
 Furthermore it exposes two methods to mutate the state of the singleton (`setState`, `setValue`).
 The singleton can also be accessed as a simple model without the provided getters and methods of the ReactiveModel.